 PhD Genetics, University of Wisconsin – Madison (Pelegri Lab)

 Elaine recently completed her PhD in our lab and is continuing her research as a postdoctoral fellow.
 Elaine’s main research focus is to understand the induction and patterning of the vertebrate primary embryonic axis.
-It has been shown that parallel microtubules spanning the vegetal cortex of the zebrafish embryo are important for transporting dorsal determinants to the prospective dorsal side of the embryo to initiate dorsal organizer formation and subsequently expression of dorsal genes.
+Parallel microtubules spanning the vegetal cortex of the zebrafish embryo are important for transporting dorsal determinants to the prospective dorsal side of the embryo to initiate dorsal organizer formation and subsequently expression of dorsal genes.
 Elaine continues to investigate the dynamic nature of vegetal pole microtubules and what factors are important for bundling as well as the parallel nature of this microtubule population.

 Check out her linkedIn page for more about Elaine.